Bannerlord-Modding/Documentation/_intro/the-basics.md

 ## Modding without C\#

 There are several aspects of the game you can mod without C\#.
-This includes items, cultures, characters, Gauntlet UIs, and many more.
+This includes scenes, items, cultures, characters, Gauntlet UIs, and many more.

+More information on this will be made available once EA is released.

+## Modding with C#

+The module-based modding system makes modding in Bannerlord much easier than past games in the series and allows for much more complexity in your mods.

+For more information and a tutorial on how to create a basic C# mod for Bannerlord, [Click Here](../_tutorials/basic-csharp-mod.md).